Maxillodental leave alone lesions are usually incidental findings that do not require treatment nor follow-up if the patient is asymptomatic.

 Medical devices in the abdomen and pelvis are important to be recognized, just like medical devices of the chest.
 Often we ignore these devices, considering them to be incidental and non-pathological, however it is essential to be aware of potential complications.

-Medical devices in the neck are regularly observed by radiologists on plain film and CT reporting.
+Medical devices in the head and neck are regularly observed by radiologists on plain film, CT and MRI reporting.
 They include devices which pass through the neck into the chest and stomach or ascend to/into the head.